pnp/blog/content/post/using-the-pnp-modern-search-web-parts.md

 the things that appear beneath what you're typing in search engines like Bing or Google) to help speed them along their search journey.

-As users search for a particular term or phrase and click on search results, SharePoint will (supposedly) make a correlation between the two.
+As users search for a particular term or phrase and select  search results, SharePoint will (supposedly) make a correlation between the two.
 In our example, if a user searched for ***World of Warcraft*** and clicked on the result ***World of Warcraft: Legion*** six times,